RulesCommittee/BylawsRepository/README.md

     - (b) Not be a fraternity or sorority.

-    - (c) Not duplicate the purpose or goals of an existing club, academic department, or other campus resource ("organization").
-If the prospective club’s operations, impact, and student appeal would substantively be the same as that of an existing organization, then it should not be accredited.
+    - (c) Not duplicate the purpose or goals of an existing club.
+If the prospective club’s operations, impact, and student appeal would substantively be the same as that of an existing club, then it should not be accredited.
 A group has duality of purpose if it has duality of operations, impact, and appeal.
 Collectively, this standard is called Duality of Purpose.

       - (i) The National or International affiliation of an existing or the prospective club will have no bearing in determining duality of purpose between groups.
 All clubs, whether or not they have non-Brandeis affiliations, will all be treated equally regarding duality of purpose.
 Unique national or international affiliations shall not solely warrant exemption from Duality of Purpose.